 Mountains of soil have been imported to grow beautiful new gardens planted with nearly 200,000 native and drought-tolerant plants.

-The project is taking shape every day and will open to the public in spring 2022.
+The project is taking shape every day and will open to the public starting Sunday, July 17.